Pacific Gas and Electric Company: 2014 Community Pipeline Safety Initiative (CPSI)

-Smart meters

-In the middle of 2010, PG&E rolled out new electronic meters that replaced traditional mechanical electric meters.
-Customers whose meters were replaced with smart meters reported seeing their energy bills increase and accused the company of deliberately inflating their bills and questioned the accuracy of the meters.
-Subsequently, the California Public Utilities Commission commissioned an investigation.
-Based on the assumption that "the information received was accurate and complete information and documentation", the research company reported that of the 613 Smart Meter field tests, 611 meters were successfully tested and 100% passed Average Registration Accuracy.
-One meter was found to have serious errors and was malfunctioning on arrival, while another was found to have serious event errors upon installation.
-These meters were, therefore, excluded from testing.
-There were also complaints that the company did not honor customers' request not to have their mechanical meters replaced.
-Although the contractor that installed the meters would honor these requests, PG&E would eventually replace them anyway.

-Proposition 16
+Proposition 16 (2010)

 In 2010, PG&E was accused of attempting to stifle competition with Proposition 16, which mandated approval from two-thirds of voters to start or expand a local utility.
 Critics argued that this would make it harder for local governments to create their own power utilities, effectively giving PG&E a monopoly.
 The company was also rebuked for supplying $46 million to support the ballot measure when opponents raised $100,000 in the campaign.
 The proposition was voted down with 52.5% in opposition and 47.5% in favor.